Synchronoyd/.github/profile/README.md

 - Online-Shops
 - APIs
 - Customization of existing systems
-- Custom automations (e.g. extracting data from a csv/xml/json with a specific format and converting it)
+- Custom synchronization & automations (e.g. extracting data from a csv/xml/json with a specific format and converting it)
 - Your thing is not on here?
-Feel free to [contact us](https://build42.dev/contact)!
+Feel free to [contact us](https://synchronoyd.dev/contact)!
 We'll see if we can handle it!

 ## How do you work? :shipit: